Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 	<img src="resources/J_06_BiotarSpot.png" width="440">
   <p align="center">Journal Figure 6.4.
 Spot of 550nm ray from 0.77m distance through the Zeiss 50mm f/1.4 focused at infinity. </p>
 </div>

+Soon after I finished spot rendering, I decided it's time to talk to more people.
+I sent an email to [Prof. Shen](https://cse.osu.edu/people/shen.94), but knowing his inbox unread is commonly around 9999 (capped by Outlook maximum), it might take a while for him to see mine...

+There are several things to do next:

+- RGB spot rendering and image rendering.
+  Finish the RGB-wavelength conversion and thus generate a spot that represents a common light source with all wavelengths.
+This will then be used to render an RGB image.
+- Adding reflection,
+  The current implementation only computes refraction, reflections are marked but not calculated, but they will be needed to simulate flares and glares.
+- Restructure.
+  For now, the spot is still generated in the `Lens` class, which is not what a lens is supposed to do.
+A different class is needed to perform the image generation part.

 -> Back to [journal selection](#journals)